 When the winner of the grant was announced, both tables full of supporters for the HMC sprang to their feet and cheered as Paul and Suanne accepted the giant check in front of 300 people.

-(Left is a picture of them at the event right afterwards)
+(Right is a picture of them at the event right afterwards)

 To learn more about this ecperience, check out this article by Kitsap Sun: